 Artist's Statement + BIO

-In the last several years, my work has been influenced by cultural trends in the United States including the rise of Trumpism, the growth of censorship, rising violence, racism, and misogyny.
+In the last several years, my work has been informed by cultural trends including the rise of Trumpism, the growth of censorship, global violence, fascism, racism, and widespread misogyny.

-My Scream series (2016-2019) chronicles the frustration and uncertainty of social injustice during the Trump years.
+My Scream series (2016-2019) chronicles the frustration and uncertainty of social injustice.
 Other series, such as Disaster are a record of climate change and the global pandemic.
-My work also lovingly critiques gender stereotypes and nostalgia from the 1950s and 1960s in my Housewives and Breadwinners and my Food of Yesteryear series.
+My work also lovingly critiques gender stereotypes and nostalgia from the 1950s and 1960s in my Housewives and Breadwinners and my Food of Yesteryear and TV Dinner series.